 Sometimes you’ll see a small open circle for the chord symbol, like a degree sign, for a diminished chord.
 For an augmented, you usually see “aug” following the letter name of the root or a “+” sign for the chord symbol.
 You are much less likely to see diminished or augmented chords in typical sheets of music, but you can come across them in jazz songs from time to time.

-Lastly, Seventh (or 7th) chords simply add more to your chord sound by adding in another note; meaning you play four notes instead of the normal 3.
-7th chords give the music more tone and color so the sound is fuller.
+Lastly, Seventh (or 7th) chords add more to your chord sound by adding another note, meaning you play four notes instead of the normal 3.
+7th chords give the music more tone and color, so the sound is fuller.
 Keeping with C chords, a C seventh (or C7) chord requires playing the notes C, E, G, and B-flat.
 Sometimes you might see a slightly different variation in the way it is displayed – instead of C7, you may see it written as C maj 7.
-This indicates that you should use a major third instead of a minor third on top of the chord, so you would use the notes C, E, G, and B (instead of B-flat).
+This indicates that you should use a major third instead of a minor third on top of the chord to use the notes C, E, G, and B (instead of B-flat).

-Now, go ahead and try out some major and minor chords on the piano, and see how easy it is to alternate between the two.
+Now, go ahead and try out some major and minor chords on the piano and see how easy it is to alternate between the two.
 It may take some time and skilled fingering to get some of these chords down.
-Learning all of the piano chords and variations can be a tricky task, and a lot of practice goes into learning the basic 12-keys and the chords that can be created from them.
+Learning all of the piano chords and variations can be tricky, and a lot of practice goes into learning the basic 12-keys and the chords that can be created from them.

-If you take local piano lessons or even online lessons, you will begin by learning some basic chords and progressions.
+If you take local piano lessons or even online lessons, you will learn some basic chords and progressions.
 Soon enough, you’ll be able to commit these chords to memory and play them by heart when you sit down at a piano.
 At that point, you can advance to more difficult chords and melodies!